-Late one night, racked by insomnia, I did what any sane person would want to do and began scouring the internet for something to binge watch.
-My efforts were justly rewarded as I stumbled upon Dirk Gently’s Holistic Detective Agency and quickly, I was drawn into the truly bizarre world that the show has to offer.
+Late one night, racked by insomnia, I did what any sane person would do and began scouring the internet for something to binge watch.
+My efforts were rewarded, as I stumbled upon Dirk Gently’s Holistic Detective Agency, and quickly, I was drawn into the truly bizarre world that the show has to offer.

 The show starts off following one of the main characters, Todd Brontzman, as he lives out his boring life working his dead-end job as a bellboy at a local hotel.
-Todd’s life then takes a strange turn as he discovers a gristly murder scene in the penthouse of the hotel which sparks the events of the show.
-Soon after Todd meets the titular character of Dirk Gently, and the two of them seek to solve the murder.
+Todd’s life then takes a strange turn when he discovers a grisly murder scene in the penthouse of the hotel, which sparks the events of the show.
+Soon after, Todd meets the titular character Dirk Gently, and the two of them set off to solve the murder.
 The most notable trait of the show is how uncanny it all is, from the eccentricity of Dirk Gently to the fictional nerve disease that Todd’s sister suffers from; the whole universe is seeped in absurdity.

-I won’t delve to deep into the plot itself, since, being a mystery show, a lot of the enjoyment comes from following along with the detective work.
-But suffice it to say, Dirk Gently’s Holistic Detective Agency comes highly recommended and, since it is on Netflix (which I assume everyone has these days), you would be doing yourself a disservice for not checking out this weird and wonderful show.
+I won’t delve too deep into the plot itself, since, being a mystery show, a lot of the enjoyment comes from following along with the detective work.
+But suffice it to say, Dirk Gently’s Holistic Detective Agency comes highly recommended, and since it is on Netflix (which I assume everyone has these days), you would be doing yourself a disservice for not checking out this weird and wonderful show.